Income Tax History

 While these reforms reduced taxes, they did not drastically simplify the tax code, keeping the issue a common topic of conversation among politicians.
 Despite the complicated workings of the federal income tax, it can provide people with many tax breaks and tax deductions, some of them being quite unusual tax situations.

-In 2017, former president Donald Trump passed the Tax Cuts and Jobs act, or TCJA, which was set to last through 2025.
+In 2017, President Donald Trump passed the Tax Cuts and Jobs Act, or TCJA, which was set to last through 2025.
 This act significantly helped lower income taxpayers while making many other changes, including a single rate change to corporate taxes.
 This tax reform was the largest overhaul of the tax system in the thirty years prior to its enactment.
 The act nearly doubled the standard deduction, reformed itemized deductions, increased the Child Tax Credit, and aimed to make taxes simpler for American Citizens.

 The U.S. tax code has grown tremendously over the years.
 Currently, the tax code contains nearly 10,000 sections.
 The instructions for the Form 1040 alone speak to the expansive growth of the tax code over its history.
 In 1913, the tax code could be printed on a single page, while modern tax codes can take up to 174 pages.
-However, the modern tax code is much more broad and complex than its 1913 counterpart, featuring categories for employment taxes, financing of election campaigns, coal industry health benefits, and the trust fund code.
+However, the modern tax code is much broader and more complex than its 1913 counterpart, featuring categories for employment taxes, financing of election campaigns, coal industry health benefits, and the trust fund code.
 This incredible growth can be attributed to both expansions and revisions that are made to patch up tax loopholes.
 Over the past 10 years, it is estimated that the tax code has been amended or revised over 4,000 times.

 WatchIT